-It is no longer the big beating the small, it is now the fast beating the slow.
-The digital revolution in today's world is far more significant than any other invention in the world.
-For continuous success in the coming years, a majority of companies are launching real digital strategies.
+It is no longer the big beating the small; it is now the fast beating the slow.
+The digital revolution in today's world is far more significant than any other invention.
+For continuous success in the coming years, most companies are launching real digital strategies.

 The construction industry is now entering a digital era.
-The digital transformation in the construction industry is accelerating, and it is the correct time now for all the hesitant companies to adapt and adopt this digitalization, in order to be in the race.
+The digital transformation in the construction industry is accelerating.
+It is now the correct time for all the hesitant companies to adapt and adopt this digitalization to be in the race.

 The positions of some construction companies can be compromised in the market by the highly evolving and digitized companies if they don't catch the ball on time.

-The rise of digitalization has created fear amongst the people, of losing their jobs.
+The rise of digitalization has created fear of losing their jobs.
 This is untrue.
-Such fears are growing daily in the industry.
-The hesitation and resistance to adopt the digital tools are a result of these fears.
+Such worries are growing daily in the industry.
+The hesitation and resistance to adopting digital tools result from these fears.

-While people are predicting a decline in the employment rates, the actual highlight is the potentially increased need for skilled professionals to which digitalization may be associated.
+While people predict a decline in the employment rates, the actual highlight is the potentially increased need for skilled professionals with which digitalization may be associated.

 The trust in the conventional methods is also a partial factor that can cause hesitance in accepting newer technologies.
-Some experienced professionals many times feel more comfortable in working with conventional technologies, as they have been using it for ages and are proven.
+Some experienced professionals often feel more comfortable working with traditional technologies, as they have been using them for ages and are proven.

-This is another reason for the resistance or the hesitance for adapting to digital technologies.
+This is another reason for resisting or hesitating to adapt to digital technologies.

 How the Pandemic Increased the Need for Overall Efficiency in the Construction Industry

-Prior to COVID-19, construction companies were experiencing high demand and increasing revenues, despite their slow adoption of latest technologies and a scarcity of digital maturity.
+Before COVID-19, construction companies were experiencing high demand and increasing revenues, despite their slow adoption of the latest technologies and a scarcity of digital maturity.
 Once the pandemic hit, this changed rapidly.

-Furthermore, inefficient on-site workflows that relied on paper trails and outdated communication methods became even more difficult to work with because of social distancing norms owing to COVID 19.
-As a result, businesses are being forced to look for digital solutions that can unlock new operational efficiencies while maintaining the quality standards of the project.
+Furthermore, inefficient on-site workflows that relied on paper trails and outdated communication methods became even more challenging to work with because of social distancing norms owing to COVID 19.
+As a result, businesses are being forced to look for digital solutions that can unlock new operational efficiencies while maintaining the project's quality standards.

 Reasons for Digitalization